Using a Tarp as Shelter

 Knots are slow to tie, difficult to remember, and tedious to undo, right?
 Anyone can make some overhand knots on top of each other and just cut the line with a knife when it's time to go.
 When reading books about knots, it may be difficult to make a choice but it's best to pick some basic knots and hone your skills with them until you're good.
 Since this isn't an article about knots, we won't go deeper but here are three essential tarp-related knots.

-Tying a line around a tree (to begin a ridgeline), grommet, or loop: Use a Bowline knot. (the name rhymes with "Jolene" rather than "wine".)
+Tying a line around a tree (to begin a ridgeline), grommet, or loop: Use a Bowline knot.
 This is a common and popular knot on sailboats, easy to tie and easy to untie even after being loaded with tension.

 Bowline knot